The first master's course of its kind that combines leadership development with innovation in medical science contexts

 - Other health

-- Completion of any of the three graduate certificates in this suite.
+- Completion of any of the three graduate certificates in this suite (Graduate Certificate in Science Leadership, Graduate Certificate in Medical Science Innovation or Graduate Certificate in Public Engagement in Medical Science).

 Local applicants with international qualifications must satisfy English language requirements with an International English Language Testing System (IELTS) overall score of 6.5 and a writing score of 6.5.